 2017 was a busy year for WAM, competing in the Pan American Club Crew Championships in Puerto Rico, Club Crew National Championships in New Jersey, and the PDBA Regional Championships in San Diego, and multiple other events in western US and Canada.

-WAM in boat 2 (in the background), with video shot from the vantage point of a competitor’s boat (DragonMax).
+WAM in boat 2, (in the background), with video shot from the vantage point of a competitor’s boat (DragonMax).
 It starts getting exciting about half way through as WAM pours it on for the win by 2/100 of a second!
-Video ©2017 Victor Crummy Films, used with permission.
+Video courtesy of Victor Crummy Films, ©2017.